bgu04/nba-stats/README.md

 server:
   - This is a simple flask server serves NBA data to UI with Restful APIs.
-  - The data are stored in MongoDB and APIs return JSON formatted data.
+  - The data are stored in MongoDB and APIs return data in JSON format.